 Besides a broker, you can also access a multitude of different rates using an online rate comparison tool.
 There are a number of these sites out there, but they all funnel up to two companies that own them and all of them use the same rate calculation.
 Although both companies also own insurance brokerages on the side, they make most of their revenue by selling the information you provide (called a ‘sales lead’) to other brokers and insurance companies, who then follow up and try to sell you a policy.

 The other problem with online quotes is that the quoting software isn’t sophisticated enough to this point to provide a 100% accurate quote every time.
 Quotes don’t always reflect the final price of the policy.
-Invariably, after you choose the quote you want and ask to finalize your insurance, you could end up paying significantly more than you were quoted for a variety of reasons.
+After you choose the quote you want and ask to finalize your insurance, you could end up paying significantly more than you were quoted for a variety of reasons.
 This can be frustrating, and given the limitations of the online quoting technology right now, it’s probably best to talk directly with a broker to get a quote you can count on.
 The convenience of an online quote might be attractive to you, but the process is not nearly as automated as you think.

 Before you decide on a broker or other insurance provider, ask them the following questions: